WhiteflagProtocol/whiteflag-api/docs/md/configuration.md

 * `primary`: indicates if this is the primary datastore for queries and state information; only one (1) datastore should be used to prevent duplicates
 * `rxStoreEvent`: array of rx events on which a message should be stored in datastore, normally `["messageProcessed"]`
 * `txStoreEvent`: array of tx events on which a message should be stored in datastore, normally `["messageProcessed"]`

+Additional parameters may be rquired depending on the database, as shown in the default configuration file.